The Elves of Cologne -The story of the Heinzelmännchen of Köln

 The Elves of Cologne

 The Heinzelmännchen (The Elves of Cologne) is a bedtime story that I always loved as a child.
-I would read the book over and over.
+I loved having mama read it to me, and by day, I would read the book over and over.
 Compared with other German stories, it was all quite sweet; little elves come in to do work while you are sleeping.
 No one got lost in the woods or eaten, and no one had their thumbs cut off.
 Sometimes I would lie awake wondering if the elves would come visit my room, and maybe tidy up a game that got left out.

 I’ve always loved the illustrations in my old copy of the book… The colors and the happy moon!